-A saddle valve offers a quick and easy way to add a small water supply line for a refrigerator ice-maker or water dispenser, a swamp-cooler, or a humidifier.
+A saddle valve offers a quick and easy way to add a small water supply line for a refrigerator ice maker or water dispenser, a swamp-cooler, or a humidifier.
 The valve clamps onto the host pipe and has a needle-like shaft that is driven through the pipe wall to tap into the water flow.
-There are large versions of saddle valves for various applications, but the type you'll most like use around the house supplies a 1/4-inch water supply line and is designed to fit a 3/8-inch to 1-inch copper host pipe.
+There are large versions of saddle valves for various applications, but the type you'll most likely use around the house supplies a 1/4-inch water supply line and is designed to fit a 3/8-inch to 1-inch copper host pipe.

 How To Install a Saddle Valve

 Keep in mind that saddle valves are not as reliable as soldered and other permanent plumbing connections, and they can leak over time.
 Because of this, they should always be installed in visible, accessible locations; never hidden inside walls, ceilings, or floors.
 Here are the basic steps for adding a saddle valve to supply a 1/4-inch water line:

 - Locate a section of the host pipe that is round (not dented) and has enough room around it to accommodate the saddle valve.
 The area should not have any solder or glue or be so close to another fitting that it hinders the saddle.